COVID-19 Vaccine Facts for People With Breast Cancer

 The person who gives you the COVID-19 vaccine should ask if you have had any severe allergic reactions in the past.
 Make sure you tell them if you have experienced an allergic reaction so they monitor you for at least 30 minutes after you receive your injection.
 Vaccination centers should have medicines, equipment, and safety measures in place to care for anyone who has an allergic reaction.
 It’s a good idea to ask if these safety measures are in place at your vaccination center if you have had a serious allergic reaction in the past.

 It’s important to know if you have had an allergic reaction to polyethylene glycol (PEG) or polysorbate in the past.
 These ingredients are in certain medicines, including some cancer therapies, and are also used in the COVID-19 vaccines.

 The Pfizer and Moderna vaccines contain PEG.
 They do not contain polysorbate, but polysorbate is closely related to PEG.
 The J&J vaccine contains polysorbate.

 The CDC has said that if you have had a severe allergic reaction to PEG in the past, then you should not get the Pfizer or Moderna mRNA vaccines and should ask your doctor about getting the J&J vaccine instead.
 If you have had a severe allergic reaction to polysorbate in the past, then you should not get the J&J vaccine and should ask your doctor about getting one of the mRNA vaccines instead.

-Medicines that contain PEG are called “pegylated” by doctors.
+Doctors call medicines that contain PEG “pegylated.”
 Medicines are sometimes pegylated to change how they work in the body.
 Sometimes there are pegylated and non-pegylated versions of the same medicine.